AdesisNetlife/coder-bible/README.md

 Contributions would be really appreciated!

-Please, feel free to fork this repository and make a PR with your proposals or improvements
+Please, feel free to fork this repository and make PR with your proposals or improvements

 ## License